adoubleb/adoubleb/README.md

-- 👋 Hi, I’m @adoubleb
+Hi, I’m @adoubleb
-- 👀 I’m interested in cool algorithms.
+I’m interested in cool algorithms.
-- 🌱 I’m just a beginner programmer.
+Most of my projects are private.
+Contact me to collaborate.